DinarWakala/dinarwakala.github.io/README.md

-## Wakala Network - A Gold Based Alternative Financial System
+## The Wakala Network Project - A Gold Based Alternative Financial System

 ### Table of Contents